 Another way to understand motivation is to look at it through our biochemistry.
 Motivation and reward are biologically linked to specific chemicals in the brain.
 Dopamine is one such neurotransmitter that carries messages to areas of the brain, which then signal the rest of the body to respond.

 “Changing a specific behaviour requires the individual to be intentional about the change he or she is making.
 Reminding ourselves of the reasons why we got started is one helpful way,” says Ms Tan.
-“It may also be beneficial to find inspiration from time to time.
-For example, people who initiated an exercise programme to improve fitness may put up inspirational pictures on their mirror, read interviews with top athletes, or get tips from a fitness trainer in order to motivate their exercise behaviours.”
+It may also be beneficial to find inspiration from time to time.
+For example, people who initiated an exercise programme to improve fitness may put up inspirational pictures on their mirror, read interviews of top athletes, or get tips from a fitness trainer to motivate their exercise behaviours.

 Ms Tan notes that while high levels of motivation typically lead to better outcomes, overconfidence is something to be wary of.
 “Overconfidence leads to setting unrealistic goals, which then drastically lowers motivation when these are not achieved,” she explains.

-“For young people and employees, it is best if motivation can be internalised.
+For young people and employees, it is best if motivation can be internalised.
 If extrinsic motivators are offered in a way that promotes choice or increases the responsibility of decision-making, these external demands can be transformed into personal goals and values.

 Read these next: